cynical90210/sandvine-nfv-descriptors/README.md

 Sandvine PacketLogic Cloud packages versioning is aligned with PacketLogic products firmware lifecycle.

-Each branch in current repository corresponds to PacketLogic Cloud packages version and consist of number of templates for different PacketLogic firmware version.
+Release .zip archive in current repository corresponds to PacketLogic Cloud packages version and consist of number of templates for different PacketLogic firmware version.
 Make sure that you uploaded correct firmware version to your Cloud platform.
  For the versions available, see the [tags on this repository](https://github.com/sandvine/sandvine-nfv-descriptors/tags).

 The following directory structure represents each Sandvine Cloud packages release: